Aeroluna/LunaCoopMod/README.md

 Allows for fun playstyles like running around with battle mech or flying Wraiths around like Phoenixes.
 The disadvantage is probably not powerful enough to warrent how strong the advantage is.

+## Zagara

+- Reworked Bile Launchers.
+  - Can now target enemies automatically.
+  - Bombardment ability now uses smart casting.
+  - Bile Bombs now reveal a radius of 3 around them.

+Kinda stolen from CXL, should make Bile Launchers more effectively than just on infested maps.

 ## Vorazun

 - Changed Vorazun to use custom Nerazim skinset.